 Postterm pregnancy increases risks for the woman and fetus.
 Risks include

 Abnormal fetal growth (macrosomia Large-for-Gestational-Age (LGA) Infant Infants whose weight is > the 90th percentile for gestational age are classified as large for gestational age.
 Macrosomia is birthweight > 4000 g in a term infant.
-The predominant cause is maternal... read more and dysmaturity syndrome Small-for-Gestational-Age (SGA) Infant Infants whose weight is the 10th percentile for gestational age are classified as small for gestational age.
-Complications include perinatal asphyxia, meconium aspiration, polycythemia, and... read more )
+The predominant cause is... read more and dysmaturity syndrome Small-for-Gestational-Age (SGA) Infant Infants whose weight is < the 10th percentile for gestational age are classified as small for gestational age.
+Complications include perinatal asphyxia, meconium aspiration, polycythemia... read more )

 Meconium-stained amniotic fluid

 Postmaturity Postterm Infants A postterm infant is an infant born after 42 weeks gestation.
 The cause of postmaturity is generally unknown, but previous postterm delivery increases the risk 2- to 3-fold.
 Postmaturity may... read more refers to the condition of the fetus that results when the placenta can no longer maintain a healthy environment for growth and development, usually because the pregnancy has lasted too long.
 The fetus may have dry, peeling skin, overgrown nails, a large amount of scalp hair, marked creases on the palms and soles, lack of fat deposition, and skin that is stained green or yellow by meconium.
 Meconium aspiration syndrome Meconium Aspiration Syndrome Intrapartum meconium aspiration can cause inflammatory pneumonitis and mechanical bronchial obstruction, causing a syndrome of respiratory distress.
 Findings include tachypnea, rales and rhonchi... read more is a risk.

 Antenatal surveillance should be considered at 41 weeks; it involves one of the following: